estuary/flow/site/docs/overview/who-should-use-flow.md

   Flink, or Google Cloud Dataflow, and want a faster, easier-to-evolve alternative?
 * Is your organization held back by a data engineering bottleneck, while less-technical stakeholders are blocked from contributing by a high barrier to entry?
-* Do you have a [distributed data mesh](https://martinfowler.com/articles/data-monolith-to-mesh.html) and are seeking a tool to help with orchestration?
+* Are you building a [distributed data mesh](https://martinfowler.com/articles/data-monolith-to-mesh.html) and are seeking a tool to help with orchestration?

 ## Benefits